Virginia Tech® home

 PM 4744: Housing Challenges and Policies in the United States

 Based on their majors, interests, and personal career goals, students select 6 credits hours of elective courses from one of five available tracks: Data Analysis, Economics, Family and Community, Social Justice, or Sustainability.
 Students choose two courses from their chosen track, for a total of 6 credit hours.
-For a complete list of elective courses, consult the Registrar checksheet (follow the link, click on ‘checksheets,’ scroll down to Minors, and find the Housing and Society checksheet).
+For a complete list of courses, consult the Academic Catalog.

 Who is it for?